Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Adding Vegetables

-Add bell peppers or carrots for sweetness and crunch, boosting texture and nutrition.
+Incorporate 1/4 cup diced bell peppers or carrots for sweetness and crunch, boosting nutrition in your omega-3 fish recipe.

 Different Herb Mixes